Imagine spending hours creating strong, well-researched content—only for it to rank on Google and still get ignored.

 Final Thoughts

-Apply strategic keyword placement, proper formatting, emotional triggers through power words, and statistics to create a headline that generates clicks, shares, and engagement.
+Apply strategic keyword placement, proper formatting, emotional triggers through power words, optimizing for second click intent and so on, to create a headline that generates clicks, shares, and engagement.

 Share additional tips you know on how to write an SEO title in the comments.